bloodywing/deviantart-journalskin-boilerplate/README.md

 You can simply use plain css by creating a `skin.css` file and edit that without touching `skin.less`
+But it also removes some of the predifined classes and mixins by me as well as the css reset for your journal to remove DA cluttering.

 ### I've found some CSS examples on DeviantArt and they don't work with your skeleton, why?